dwyl/PWA-Liveview/README.md

 We do this because we want the SW to be able to detect client code changes and update the app.
 The Phoenix work would interfer.

-**Caveat**: fingerprinted fils have dynamic name so how to pass them to the "root.html.heex" component?
+**Caveat**: versioned fils have dynamic so how to pass them to the "root.html.heex" component?

 When assets are not fingerprinted, Phoenix can serve them "normally" as names are known: